anpham6/squared-functions/README.md

       "posthtml": {
         "transform": {
           "plugins": [
-            ["posthtml-doctype", { "doctype": "HTML 5" }], // Plugins have be installed with NPM manually ["posthtml-include", { "root": "./", "encoding": "utf-8" }]
+            ["posthtml-doctype", { "doctype": "HTML 5" }], // Plugins have to be installed with NPM manually ["posthtml-include", { "root": "./", "encoding": "utf-8" }]
           ]
         },